sophietenhoor/book/book/additional/hinged_beam.md

 :nonumber: true
 ```

-Solve this problem by simplifying the stiffness matrix first.
+Solve this problem.
+How do you deal with the hinges?

 ```{code-cell}
 :tags: [thebe-remove-input-init]